-The 200-mile spectacular Cowes Classic 2020 Offshore Powerboat Race sets off from Cowes on Sunday, 29th August 2020, returning for it's 60th Anniversary.
+The 200-mile spectacular Cowes Classic 2021 Offshore Powerboat Race will celebrate its 60th anniversary from 27 to 29 August 2021.
 This classic race has long been recognised as one of powerboating's toughest challenges with around 20 boats expected at the start-line.
 If the conditions are calm, the winner could complete the course in under three hours!

 The Cowes Classic 2020 Offshore Powerboat Race has long been recognised as one of powerboating's toughest challenges, and comparisons have been made with motorsport events such as Le Mans and the Indy 500.